Zero Waste

 Instead of seeing our waste as something that is whisked away (and taking for granted Singapore's very efficient waste management infrastructure), looking after the byproducts of consumption fosters a sense of communal responsibility.

-We not only want to cut down on the waste that is generated, but if and when it is generated, we will want to segregate and dispose of it properly - be it through segregated recycling or general waste disposal.
+We not only want to cut down on the waste that is generated, but also to ensure that any waste produced is disposed of responsibly, whether through proper recycling or general waste channels.

 03

-Being waste-conscious is the nexus between zero waste and public hygiene
+Being waste-conscious is the nexus to a greener Singapore

 Our Waste Challenge